-Before joining NGA, Rachael was the economic policy fellow at Third Way, where her research and policy work with Congress focused on workforce development, infrastructure, automation, and the future of work.
+Before joining NGA Solutions, Rachael was the economic policy fellow at Third Way, where her research and policy work with Congress focused on workforce development, infrastructure, automation and the future of work.
 Prior to that, she managed career-mentoring and job-connection programs for low-income adults in the New York City and D.C. metro areas.
-Rachael has published opinions in Real Clear Policy and The Hill, and her research has been featured in Bloomberg Businessweek and Forbes.
+Rachael has published opinions in Real Clear Policyand The Hill, and her research has been featured in Bloomberg Business Week and Forbes.

-Rachael holds a Master’s in Public Policy from the John F. Kennedy School of Government at Harvard University, and a Bachelor of Arts in Economics from Bryn Mawr College.
+Rachael holds a master’s degree in public policy from the John F. Kennedy School of Government at Harvard University, and a bachelor of arts in economics from Bryn Mawr College.